 “We used to have a daily list of delayed discharges to review with pharmacy,” explains Shirley Gibson, associate vice president, Support Services and Planning.
 “Now we rarely have an issue.
 This solution has been remarkable for the nurses and for our patients.”

 Our mission and our vision are directly supported by our unwavering commitment to achieving the highest standards of safety, quality and service.

 Please remember that the HR source for all employment information, including direct reports, is Ultipro.

-Financial Wellness seminar at Willow Lawn, “Money Goals,” presented by Virginia Credit Union will be held on Thursday, March 22 from 12 - 1 p.m. in the 3rd floor training room.
+Financial Wellness seminar on the MCV Campus, “Identity Theft,” presented by Virginia Credit Union will be held on Thursday, April 19 from 12 - 1 p.m. in The Learning Center, 1st Floor Main Hospital.
 Free and open to everyone.
 Questions?
-Email Emmy.Rusyniak@vcuhealth.org.
+Emmy.Rusyniak@vcuhealth.org.